edwestfieldjr/lkq/README.md

 - A unique email address is needed to sign-up and to log in, but it is not authenticated.
 You do not need to use a real email address to use the system, so long as it conforms to an email address format.
 - User accounts cannot be deleted.
 If you want your account and user information deleted from the from the database, please email me at: ed.westfield.jr@gmail.com
 - More curated and better assortment of background photos, either by
-- the deployed live site, backend API, and thedatabase will be taken offline sometime in late 2022/early 2023.
+- the deployed live site, backend API, and the database will be taken offline sometime in late 2022/early 2023.

 ---

-## Thank you.
+## Thank you!
 ©2022 [**Edward Francis Westfield Jr.**](https://www.edwestfieldjr.com/) ([Standard MIT License](https://opensource.org/licenses/MIT))

 ---
-`date submitted: 2022-08-13`
+`date submitted: 2022-08-14`